 Physiatry provides integrated care in the treatment of all neurologic and musculoskeletal disabilities from traumatic brain injury to lower back pain.
 The specialty focuses on the restoration of function to people with problems ranging from simple physical mobility issues to those with complex cognitive involvement.

-Altru's Physiatry is located on the main level of Altru Rehabilitation Center.
+Altru's Physiatry is located on the main level of Altru 1300 Columbia.
 For more information or to make an appointment, call 701.780.2300.

 What is a Physiatrist